Create a DPA Wait Time alert

 Wait Time alerts notify you when the amount of time users or applications waited on the database was high.
 These alerts are triggered when wait time exceeds a user-defined threshold, or when wait time is much higher than expected (an anomaly).

-- From the DPA main menu, click Alerts.
+- From the DPA menu in the upper-right corner, click Alerts.

 To find out more about each alert type, see DPA alert categories and types.
 Or select a type to display a description on the right.